Skip to main content

 JD Morgan

-With more than four years of progressive experience at Meridian Waste, his career has spanned HR, safety, operations, and corporate strategy and has successfully led HR transformations, implemented enterprise-wide systems, supported M&A integrations, and built high-performing teams.
+With more than four years of progressive experience at Meridian Waste, his career has spanned HR, safety, operations, and corporate strategy, and has successfully led HR transformations, implemented enterprise-wide systems, supported M&A integrations, and built high-performing teams.
 His time as a Safety Manager deepened his expertise in EHS compliance and operational risk management, while earlier roles in operations and corporate analysis sharpened his business acumen and cross-functional collaboration skills.

 Mr. Morgan holds a bachelor of business administration in finance from the University of Georgia, where he served on the executive board of Lambda Chi Alpha fraternity.
 Backed by a blend of frontline leadership, analytical rigor, and strategic HR vision, he thrives in fast-paced, growth-oriented environments where people and performance go hand in hand.